 Here, God explicitly tells Moshe to strike the rock in front of the people’s representatives.
 What’s more, here it is the people who are depicted as not believing that God was in their midst.
 So what is different in our parashah?

 The Rambam (Maimonides) gives another explanation: Moshe lost his temper, and said, “Listen now, you rebels.”
 But Moshe had said worse things to, and about, the people elsewhere.

 Of course, one could argue that Moshe simply failed to follow instructions; he was told to speak to the rock, and instead, he struck it.
 But was that error enough to condemn Moshe (and Aharon, who had nothing to do with it!) to death in the wilderness?

 The Ramban (Nahmanides) points out these weaknesses of the previous explanations: God told Moshe to take along his staff, implying that he was supposed to strike the stone (as in the parallel story in Exodus).
-And of course, there are other occasions where Moshe is seen in a fit of temper (cf. Numbers 31:14), and we don’t find that he was punished for it.
-In addition, our parashah explicitly states that Moshe is punished for a lack of trust—not disobedience or anger.
+And of course, there are other occasions where Moshe is portrayed in a fit of temper (cf. Numbers 31:14), and we don’t find that he was punished for it.
+In addition, our parashah explicitly states that Moshe was punished for a lack of trust—not disobedience or anger.
 Nachmanides explains that the problem here is that Moshe said, “Shall we get you water out of this rock?” when he should have attributed the miracle solely to God.